tomstafford/psy6422/101-finalproject.Rmd

   4. You don't need to do any statistical tests or model fitting.
 You don't need to have a set amount of data to meet statistical significance, just enough to be interesting when visualised.
   5. You don't need more than a brief introduction to the data - no literature review please.
   6. This is a visualisation project, not an analysis project, so you don't need to do statistical analysis.
 You will, however, find that a clear question or set of questions helps develop a good visualisation and/or that a good visualisation helps clarify an unclear question or set of questions.

+## Getting help

+Simple questions should be posted on slack, ideally in the appropriate channel.
+This means that any advice you get (or give) is shared with the whole class, so everyone can benefit and we avoid needlessly repeating the same mistakes as individuals.

+For more complex problems, you will want to share your whole project - this means not just the R or Rmd file you are working on, but the data file(s) as well, as well as an auxillary notes.
+Please create a folder, following the [project organisation scheme](project-organisation.html) we covered in week 1 with subfolders for the data, figures, etc and including the .Rmd file.
+Share this with me and I can help.

+You can either share a google drive folder or a [github repo](git-and-github.html).
+Doing this means I have all the parts required to reproduce your issue.
+It also means that if you  update your project in between contacting me and me looking at it then I see the very latest version, rather than working on an outdated problem.

 ## Example Projects